akhilVogeti/akhilVogeti/README.md

    portal that helps you file your tax returns.
 Tech makes life easy, and it does that at scale.

 3. You simply cant build anything without it. <br>
-   From connecting people across continenets to raising productivity in every sector, digital tools have become indispensable in nearly every aspect of human endeavor.
+   From connecting people across continents to raising productivity in every sector, digital tools have become indispensable in nearly every aspect of human endeavor.